 35 U.S.C.
-307. Certificate of patentability, unpatentability, and claim cancellation (a) In a reexamination proceeding under this chapter, when the time for appeal has expired or any appeal proceeding has terminated, the Commissioner will issue and publish a certificate canceling any claim of the patent finally determined to be unpatentable, confirming any claim of the patent determined to be patentable, and incorporating in the patent any proposed amended or new claim determined to be patentable.
+307. Certificate of patentability, unpatentability, and claim cancellation (a) In a reexamination proceeding under this chapter, when the time for appeal has expired or any appeal pro-ceeding has terminated, the Commissioner will issue and publish a certificate canceling any claim of the patent finally determined to be unpatentable, confirming any claim of the patent determined to be patentable, and incorporating in the patent any proposed amended or new claim determined to be patentable.

-37 CFR 1.570.
+art privaters actionisms and the contract of the paints of the contract and the contract of th 37 CFR 1.570.
 Issuance of reexamination certificate after reexamination proceedings. (a) Upon the conclusion of reexamination proceedings, the Commissioner will issue a certificate in accordance with 35 U.S.C.
-307 setting forth the results of the reexamination proceeding and the content of the patent following the reexamination proceeding.
+307 setting forth the results of the reexamination proceeding and the content of the patent following the reexamina-

 (b) A certificate will be issued in each patent in which a reexamination proceeding has been ordered under § 1.525.
-Any statutory disclaimer filed by the patent owner will be made part of the certificate.
+Any statutory disclaimer filed by the patent owner will be made part of the certif-

-(c) The certificate will be mailed on the day of its date to the patent owner at the address as provided for in § 1.33(c).
+(c) The certificate will be mailed on the day of its date to the stent owner at the address as provided for in § 1.33(c).
 A copy of the certificate will also be mailed to the requester of the reexamination proceeding.